-Eclectic, contemporary, Dallas townhouse filled with art from around the world #Homes & Tours#bohemian#decor#real estate#Texas September 25 | Megan Finley meganfinley Photos courtesy of Redfin.
+Eclectic, contemporary, Dallas townhouse filled with art from around the world #Homes & Tours#bohemian#decor#real estate#Texas September 25 | Megan Finley meggyfin Photos courtesy of Redfin.
 This contemporary Dallas, Texas townhouse was recently for sale and it features custom millwork, beautiful ironwork on the windows, grand open spaces, brick walls, terrazo floors, beamed ceilings, skylights and lighting that really makes the artwork and eclectic furniture pop.
 If you're decorating tastes are more on the eclectic, bohemian, and wordly side, you're going to draw a LOT of inspiration from the interior of this space.
 I love how the designer made this sofa look like individual seats using the yellow cushions separated by rolled pillows.
 Look how they framed the window with that Moroccan-style wooden frame.
 That would be an easy home-decor upgrade.
 The office space is separated from the bedroom by floor-to-ceiling panels.
 It really softens up BOTH the spaces.
 Also, I'm totally digging this zebra rug.
 One day I want to try painting cabinets like that!
 What ridiculously impossible real estate porn are YOU gawking these days?
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Megan Finley Megan Finley is the Associate Publisher and Editorial Overlord.
-When she's not slaving away for the Empire, she's sharing her dork side on her own blog. @meganfinley @meggyfin PREVIOUS Spread out one bouquet of flowers in five thrifted vases NEXT Non-boring lamp shades to brighten up your home decor Toggle comments [ 3 ] a) Holy crap those rooms are huge! b) I've always wondered what a house decorated exclusively from Pier One Imports would look like.
+When she's not slaving away for the Empire, she's sharing her dork side on her own blog. @meganfinley @meggyfin PREVIOUS Infants Abroad: tips for taking your baby to Europe NEXT Planned Parenting: how I found a childless community with my LGBT friends Show/Hide comments [ 3 ] a) Holy crap those rooms are huge! b) I've always wondered what a house decorated exclusively from Pier One Imports would look like.
 I think I may have an idea now 😉 6 agree Reply Oh my god, I love that frame over the window.. that would be a lovely upgrade in my home, where the windows are cheap and fug!
 1 agrees Reply RIGHT!?
 If ANYONE does this you gotta take pics and submit a post about it.
 Such a good idea!
-0 agree Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked * Comment Notify me of follow-up comments by email.
-No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
+Reply Join the conversation Cancel Reply Your email address will not be published.
+Required fields are marked * Comment Participate in this conversation via e-mail No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
-Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
-Our comments are not the place to pimp your website.
-If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.